Talk to Sales: (833) 820-1181

 Myth 3: Outsourcing Payroll Is Too Expensive

-Many employers assume payroll outsourcing is cost-prohibitive, yet that view often overlooks the hidden costs of managing payroll in-house.
+Many employers assume payroll outsourcing is too expensive.
+But this view often ignores the hidden costs of managing payroll in-house.
 Software licenses, ongoing training, compliance monitoring, and the time required to fix mistakes all add up.

 Errors and missed deadlines can be particularly expensive.
 For example, the IRS charges penalties for late or incorrect payroll filings, which can result in significant fines.
-For example, the “failure to deposit penalty” is a percentage of the taxes not deposited on time, in the right amount, or in the right way.
-When viewed holistically, outsourcing payroll can help control costs by reducing risk, rework, and administrative overhead.
+Consider the “failure to deposit penalty.”
+This is a percentage of the taxes not deposited on time, in the right amount, or in the right way.
+Outsourcing payroll can help control costs.
+It reduces risk, rework, and administrative overhead.

 Choosing the Right Payroll Outsourcing Partner